active

 Partnership activities and how they address needs and challenges

-Post-exposure prophylaxis: Between 2013-2018, the Novartis Foundation worked with scientists, countries and patient groups to generate real world evidence on post-exposure prophylaxis with single-dose rifampicin – the largest ever research program on combining contact tracing with prophylactic treatment – an intervention today recommended in the WHO’s Guidelines for the Diagnosis, Treatment and Prevention of Leprosy.
+Post-exposure prophylaxis (PEP): Between 2013-2018, the Novartis Foundation worked with scientists, countries and patient groups to generate real world evidence on post-exposure prophylaxis with SDR – the largest ever research program on combining contact tracing with prophylactic treatment – an intervention recommended in the WHO’s Guidelines for the Diagnosis, Treatment and Prevention of Leprosy (2018).

 If this approach is scaled up globally, near-elimination of leprosy could become a reality in a single generation.

-NTDeliver: Novartis is the sole supplier of MDT globally, but supply alone is not enough.
-Converting treatments into cures requires an effective supply chain to ensure medicines get to patients on time.
-Currently, the supply chain for NTD medicines, including leprosy, is fragmented, involving many players, and requiring manual exchanges of data files.
-To address these inefficiencies, in 2022, Novartis joined NTDeliver, a cloud-based supply chain optimization and visibility platform now used in more than 100 countries to digitally track donated medicines for NTDs.
+NTDeliver: Novartis is the sole supplier of MDT globally but supply alone is not enough.
+Converting treatments into cures requires an effective supply chain to ensure medicines reach patients on time.
+Currently, the supply chain for NTD medicines, including leprosy, is fragmented, involving many players, and requiring manual exchange of data files.
+To address these inefficiencies, Novartis subscribed to NTDeliver, a cloud-based supply chain optimization and visibility platform now used in more than 100 countries to digitally track donated medicines for NTDs from production to delivery through to central distribution points.
 This should substantially improve coordination across multiple stakeholders and ensure the timely and efficient supply of donated medicines for leprosy.

 Results and milestones